sabrinaobed/git-demo/README.md

 # git-demo
-This is my first Git repository in 2024
+This is my first Git repository in 2024.
+Author - Sabrina Obed Gill